alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ## Application Stage

-### Is the position open to applicants outside of the UK who do not currently have a UK working Visa but could obtain one?
+### Is the position open to applicants outside of the UK who do not currently have a UK work visa?

-Yes, the positions are open to applicants outside the UK and our recruitment team ([recruitment@turing.ac.uk](mailto:recruitment@turing.ac.uk)) will be able to offer you additional information on the process of obtaining a working Visa.
+Yes, the positions are open to applicants outside the UK.
+If you do not currently have the Right to Work in the UK, the Turing will sponsor a Skilled Worker visa application.
+If you have general questions about the process, feel free to reach out to the [REG recruitment team][recruitment]; however, once your application has started, you should direct any questions about your specific situation to the Resourcing Officer who is handling your application.

 ### Are you accepting remote applicants?